Foreword

 WS8 - Communication

-The communications team are continuing to communicate how the council are meeting their actions through the dedicated climate emergency tab on Wirral View, the climate pages on the council’s website and the climate and environment e-newsletter.
+The communications team is continuing to communicate how the council is meeting its actions through the dedicated climate emergency tab on Wirral View, the climate pages on the council’s website and the climate and environment e-newsletter.

 Between April 2021 and December 2021 the Wirral View Climate pages had 3,396 page views.
 2,862 of these people have then gone on to view further climate related news.